sjdv1982/seamless/docs/sphinx/html/_sources/debugging.md.txt

 Debugging sessions with breakpoints are directly supported, but only in Visual Studio Code.
 Other IDEs are currently not supported, but they should be in the future.
 If you are willing to help, see [this GitHub issue](https://github.com/sjdv1982/seamless/issues/132).

-Debugging sessions with Seamless is best learned by running some of the Seamless tests.
+Debugging sessions with Seamless is best learned by running some of the Seamless tests below.
 Open a terminal within Visual Studio Code.
 Start a Seamless container with `seamless-bash-trusted`, the  do `cd ~/seamless-tests/highlevel`, and run any test with `ipython -i` (any test) or `python` (any test that doesn't end with "-shell.py").
 Follow the instructions printed on screen.

 NOTE: `seamless-bash-trusted` is needed because its exposes ports 5679-5785 for use by `debugpy`.
 If you get a "connection refused" error in Visual Studio Code, you probably used `seamless-bash` instead.